Periodic Chains Scheduling on Dedicated Resources -- A Crucial Problem in Time-Sensitive Networks: Solution Approach and Algorithms

-The second constraint enforces that for each row of height 1, the sum of loads of sub-bins that cross the row (across the different heights) does not exceed the bin's width.
+The second constraint \cref{eq:pack2} enforces that for each row of height 1, the sum of loads of sub-bins that cross the row (across the different heights) does not exceed the bin's width.
 In case of row 2 in \cref{fig:sample_canonical}, we have:

-Once the CP solver finds a feasible HD2D packing in canonical form (given the values of assignment variables $\mathbf{a}^j$), we transform it to the schedule of the original single resource PSP.
+Once the CP solver finds a feasible HD2D packing in canonical form (given the values of assignment variables $\mathbf{a}^j$), the packing is transformed to the schedule of original PSP according to the problems' equivalence, as was outlined in \cref{sec:packing-section}.
+For details, see \cite{grus2024icores, hanen2020periodic}.
 The coordinates of the rectangles determine the start times of the associated tasks.